techmission/mdl_custom_reports/readme.md

 ## Known Issues

+The SQL install file doesn't yet include the most up-to-date version of the views referenced in all these scripts.

-This code is currently under development; many issues are unknown.
+Aside from that, this code is currently under development; many issues are unknown.

 ## Further Development